Identity & Sync Groups

 |---|---|---|---|

-| Human | who they are — membership | the schema (identityRoles) — a rule, written once | every org / team / user group their identity implies — their whole standing world |
+every org / team / user group their identity implies: their whole standing world |

-| Agent | what it’s been given — entities | code, at the spawn site — chosen per run | a handful of entity groups: the dataroom it’s in, the slides it has read — never beyond what its user’s membership could reach |
+| Agent | what it’s been given: entities | code, at the spawn site: chosen per run | a handful of entity groups: the archive it’s in, the documents it has read: never beyond what its user’s membership could reach |

-syncGroups when your backend mints the agent session
+pass its syncGroups when your backend mints the agent session

 (sessions.create({ agent, can, syncGroups })).
 The schema’s